-Director of Health & PE - Miss J price
+Director of PE and Creative Arts - Miss J Price

-Teachers of PE - Mr C Gell and Mr J Goddard, Mr S Friswell
+Teachers of PE - Mr J Goddard, Miss Gibson and Mr L McIIveen

 Teacher of Music - Mr D Jackson

-We are passionate about the Arts at Granville and as such, they form a central part of our broad and balanced curriculum.
-We believe that studying Arts subjects enriches student’s lives and provides opportunities for them to develop essential skills such as creativity, empathy, self -confidence, as well as encouraging them to think about and connect more deeply with the world around them.
+We are passionate about the Arts at Granville, and as such, they form a central part of our broad and balanced curriculum.
+We aim to instil a love of performance, whilst inspiring self confidence, discipline and respect of the Creative Arts.
+We believe that studying Arts subjects enriches student’s lives and provides opportunities for them to develop essential skills, such as creativity, empathy, self-confidence, as well as encouraging them to think about and connect more deeply with the world around them.

-Student leaders run a drama group at lunchtimes with Mr Jolley’s guidance, whilst the opportunities in Music are almost endless.
-The Music room throngs with young people every break and lunch time.
-Students are able to join in singing groups, the brass band, the guitar club, Musical Theatre Society and so on.
-The peripatetic music service also supports a wide range of music lessons that parents can pay for.
+Learning music from a young age has been shown to develop discipline, social skills, the capacity to empathise and develop self-esteem.
+The Music room thrives with young people every break and lunch time.
+Students are able to join singing groups, the brass band, the guitar club and perform in the school production.
+The peripatetic music service also supports a wide range of music lessons that students can take part in.